 7. Standards and interpretations issued but not yet effective

-The Credit Union has not yet applied the following new standard, interpretations and amendments to standards that have been issued as at December 2019 but are not yet effective.
-Unless otherwise stated, the Credit Union does not plan to early adopt any of these new or amended standards and interpretations.
+The Credit Union has not yet applied the following amendment to the standard that was issued as at December 2020 but not yet effective.
+The Credit Union does not plan to early adopt the amended standard.